-July 6-7, 2019 TD Salsa on St. Clair The 15th annual festival is a 2 day fiesta which includes food, dancing and more Free event Location: St. Clair Avenue accessible by subway.
+July 6-7, 2019 TD Salsa on St. Clair The 15th annual festival is a 2 day fiesta which includes food, dancing and more Free event Location: St. Clair Avenue by subway.

 July 3-14, 2019 The Fringe: Toronto’s Theatre Festival.
 The largest theatre festival of its kind with 160+ shows in 45 venues with more than 1100 performances featuring local and International theater companies over 12 days.
 Max ticket price is $13 so that everyone can enjoy theater.
 Multiple locations

 July 5-7, 2019 Sounds of Leslieville & Riverside – part of the Beaches International Jazz Festival Free event Location: Jimmie Simpson Park @ Queen Street East and West of Logan avenue.
 Take Queen Street car.